 The belgian station used an antenna farm constituted of 8 towers of 80 and 125 m high !
 To power such monsters, engineers built a special engine developing 300 horsepowers that drove a 1 kHz alternator, a huge spark system (éclateur) generating the required excitation.
 At a few hours from the German invasion, King Albert I ordered its destruction.
 This was achieved by the belgian Civil engineering while German went at fiercely on the garbages, probably by frustration.
 Several spark systems were however hidden in a church.

 By 1916, there were 5,000 licensed US amateurs, 1000 ARRL relay stations, and 150,000 receivers in use.
 In the UK there were nearly 2,000 licensed and ten times less or even a handful in the other countries.

 The American Radio Relay League

-On April 6, 1914, Maxim with the backing of the Radio Club of Hartford, who appropriated $50 (of 1914 !), and some volunteers, proposed the formation of the American Radio Relay League (ARRL).
+On April 6, 1914, Maxim with the backing of the Radio Club of Hartford, who appropriated $50 (of 1914, or 1180$ of 2015), and some volunteers, proposed the formation of the American Radio Relay League (ARRL).
 Maxim developed an application form explaining the purpose of the ARRL and invited every known station in the country to join the League.

 Maxim, like Armstrong, was a prolific inventor.
 Unlike Armstrong however, Maxim was also an orator-born and convinced national magazines such as Popular Mechanics to write favorable reports about his non-profit association.
 Maxim also traveled to Washington, D.C., to explain the ARRL objectives to the Department of Commerce and the Commissioner of Navigation.